rudrasingh99/filemonitor/README.md

 go get github.com/kapytein/filemonitor
 ```

+2. Create an empty Git repository.

 2. You have to set two environment variables:

-`FILEMONITOR:` Location of your local Git repository
+`FILEMONITOR:` Path of the Git repository you have created

 `GIT_TOKEN:` We currently use personal access tokens for authentication (might have to change this in the future).
 GitHub, GitLab and Bitbucket provide such tokens.
 It's recommended to have them as restrictive as possible.

 3. The available flags:

 ```
-FILEMONITOR - Monitoring files at your wish
+FILEMONITOR v0.0.1 - Monitoring files at your wish.
 Usage of ./lol:
   -beautify
         Use this if you would like to have the file 'JS beautified' when saving.